Assasinphoenix/pyqt5-tutorial/tabwidget.rst

 =======
 Example
 =======
-Below is an example of an TabWidget:
+Below is an example of a TabWidget:

 .. literalinclude:: _examples/tabwidget.py